 The first prototype required a high-value resistor (66 megohms) across the emitter-base of the PNP darlington to get the LED to go out but the second unit didn't need one, possibly due to superior insulation of the sensor wire.
 A value as low as 22 megohm is fine and even lower is probably OK for detecting really "hot" drinks!
 The prototype's ion chamber is made from a 1.5" long piece of 11/32" dia. brass tubing and any similar size will work.
 The first probe wire was a pin from one of those "pin art" bed-of-nails toys.
 The insulator in the photo is a glass necklace bead, but it turned out to be far too conductive.
 It was replaced with a similar sized plastic bead.
 The new bead was slightly too large for the brass tube, but by heating the tube with a soldering iron while pressing the bead into the tube, the bead was easily cut down to size.
 (Place masking tape on your fingers to prevent burns!)
 The bead was easily popped back out with a screwdriver.
 A nail was glued into the bead with a little length at the head end for making the transistor connection and then the bead was glued into the brass tube.
 Another bead was temporarily slipped into the other end to hold the nail in the center of the tube while the glue dried.
 I switched to a nail for the probe because it fit in the new plastic bead better.
 Tin and clean the nail before inserting in the bead, especially if steel flux is needed.
 Later, solder the base lead on quickly; the plastic beads melt easily.
 The epoxy technique mentioned earlier will also work well.

 A fine mesh screen was wrapped over the open end of the chamber to keep out wind currents and electric fields.
 Rolling the screen between the fingers makes it conform to the shape of the tube nicely.
 Solder the screen to the tube in one spot.
 Some screen materials may require steel flux, but the screen should be tinned with the flux and then washed with hot water and detergent before placing it on the tube; that flux is highly corrosive!
 Copper screen is recommended; the screen shown is plated copper and it takes solder nicely.
 Make sure the sensor wire doesn't touch the screen and is fairly well centered in the tube (not critical).
 The circuitry was constructed using point-to-point wiring and is held in place by the base wire soldered to the nail's head and the emitter of the PNP soldered to the brass tube.
-One end of a battery connector was fashioned from another glass bead (long, dark tube on the left in the photo below) and a copper-plated nail.
+One end of a battery connector was fashioned from another glass bead (long, dark tube on the right in the photo below) and a copper-plated nail.
 A white plastic bead was used to cover the end of the copper nail where the wire connects.

 Some thin Kapton tape was carefully added to insulate the circuit from the outer tube but no tape was allowed to touch the NPN's base lead.
 Even electrical tape is too conductive!